datachurnbyak/datachurnbyak.github.io/_posts/2022-01-13-Principle-of-inference.md

 our population.
 Since we are not measuring every man living in N America, all we can do is measure heights in a randomly selected sample of size(n).
-Then, the mean we calculate from this sample($$\bar x$$) is just one value in the sampling distribution of the sample mean for this population.
+Then, the mean we calculate from this sample($$\bar x$$) is just one value in the sampling distribution of the sample means for this population.
 We cannot calculate t-statistic with just sample mean and sample variance.
 We need the population mean.
 The question is giving us some clue.
-We need to first see that there are two populations in this question.
-The height of male (Age group 20-39 years old) in N America is first and obvious population we have been seeing from the beginning but the number we are tying to compare (5.5) is actually mean of a hypothetical population.
-Therefore, if we cannot find population mean for our population, we can assume that our sample is taken from that hypothetical population (for which mean is given by the question) and check how unusual is this sample mean in that hypothetical population?
+What you should visualize in your mind is that there are two populations in this question.
+The height of male (Age group 20-39 years old) in N America is the first and obvious population we have been seeing from the beginning, but the number we are tying to compare (5.5) is actually mean of a hypothetical population.
+Therefore, if we cannot calculate the population mean for our population, we can assume that our sample is taken from that hypothetical population (for which mean is given by the question) and check how unusual is this sample mean in that hypothetical population?